The Church Founders

 His 95 Theses, which propounded two central beliefs—that the Bible is the central religious authority and that humans may reach salvation only by their faith and not by their deeds, was to spark the Protestant Reformation.
 Although these ideas had been advanced before, Martin Luther codified them.
 The Catholic Church was ever after divided, and the Protestant movement that soon emerged was shaped by Luther's ideas.

 On November 9, 1518, the pope condemned Luther's writings as conflicting with the teachings of the Church.
 One year later a series of commissions were convened to examine Luther's teachings.
 The first papal commission found them to be heretical, but the second merely stated that Luther's writings were "scandalous and offensive to pious ears."
 Finally, in July 1520 Pope Leo X issued a papal bull that concluded that Luther's propositions were heretical and gave Luther 120 days to recant in Rome.
 Luther refused to recant, and on January 3, 1521, ace, Pope Leo excommunicated Martin Luther from the Catholic Church.

-Henry the VIII dissolves his marriage and splits from the Church, because the papal rebuffed his annulment so he would be free to remarry Anne Boleyn, and with backing from the English parliament and clergy, Henry the VIII decided he did not need the pope to rule on issues affection the Church of England.
-So in 1533 Henry the VIII married Anne Boleyn and a daughter was produced from this marriage her name being Elizabeth.
+Henry the VIII dissolves his marriage and splits from the Church because the papal rebuffed his annulment so he would be free to remarry Anne Boleyn, and with backing from the English parliament and clergy, Henry the VIII decided he did not need the pope to rule on issues affecting the Church of England.
+So in 1533 Henry, the VIII married Anne Boleyn and a daughter was produced from this marriage her name is Elizabeth.
 While Mary was declared illegitimate and Elizabeth named his heir.
 He then sold off England's monasteries and add the wealth to his estate.